cloud-ark/kubeplus/README.rst

 KubePlus
 =========

-KubePlus is an open technology designed to deliver composable PaaSes from our repository of certified Kubernetes Operators.
+KubePlus is an open technology designed to deliver Platforms as Code experience utilizing Kubernetes Operators.

-Why Composable PaaSes
+Why Platform-as-Code
 =======================

 One of the key reasons for Kubernetes’s popularity is its extendibility.